Linux command line navigation tips/tricks 3 - the CDPATH environment variable

 Moving on, if there's a bash script that uses the cd command with relative paths, then it's better to clear or unset the CDPATH environment variable first, unless you are ok with getting trapped into unforeseen problems.
 Alternatively, rather than using the export command on the terminal to set CDPATH, you can set the environment variable in your

 .bashrc file after testing for interactive/non-interactive shells to make sure that the change you're trying to make is only reflected in interactive shells.

 The order in which paths appear in the environment variable's value is also important.
-For example, if current directory is listed before /home/himanshu, then the cd command will first search for a directory in the present working directory and then move on to /home/himanshu.
+For example, if the current directory is listed before /home/himanshu, then the cd command will first search for a directory in the present working directory and then move on to /home/himanshu.
 However, if the value is "/home/himanshu:." then the first search will be made in /home/himanshu and after that the current directory.
-Needless to say, this will effect what the cd command does, and may cause problems if you aren't aware of the order of paths.
+Needless to say, this will effect what the cd command does and may cause problems if you aren't aware of the order of paths.

 Always keep in mind that the CDPATH environment variable, as the name suggests, works only for the cd command.
 This means that while inside the /home/himanshu/Downloads directory, you can run the cd Desktop command to switch to /home/himanshu/Desktop directory, but you can't do an ls.
 Here's an example: